gap-packages/walrus/README.md

 If you do play with it and find problems, let me know, file an issue, or send me an email, and I will be happy to discuss.

+This branch is an attempt at making the datastructures more appropriate